nsweeting/ecto_observable/README.md

 ## Getting Started

-Lets start of with an simple example.
 Lets say we have a `Post` schema.
 Each post can have many topics.
 Users can subscribe to many topics.
 Whenever a post is created for various topics, we are responsible for informing the subscribed users.

 Given the above, lets setup our new "observable" repo.